Founder and Managing Partner

 John Moore III

-Graduating from Vassar College in 2007, John quickly put his degree in neuroscience to work, joining the lab of Professor Richard Tanzy to conduct genetic research on Alzheimer’s disease at Massachusetts General Hospital.
-John’s next career move was to Novartis where he joined the oncology research group.
+Graduating from Vassar College in 2007, John quickly put his degree in neuroscience to work, joining the lab of Professor Rudolph Tanzi to conduct genetic research on Alzheimer’s disease at Massachusetts General Hospital.
+John’s next career move was to Novartis where he joined the oncology research group, identifying novel genetic targets for breast and ovarian cancer.
 After nearly three years of bench work, John made the switch to the business side of healthcare, working in the technology licensing office of Partners Healthcare as well as an intern for Mass Medical Angels.

 With a natural inquisitive nature combined with superb research and writing skills, John is a welcomed asset to Chilmark Research.
 And yes, he is the son of the founder.